What is the Most Dangerous Drug in the State of Indiana?

 Several health risks are associated with opioid abuse, including respiratory depression, overdose, and death.
 When taken in large doses or combined with other substances, they can cause slow or stopped breathing coma and death.
 Opioid use also increases the risk of overdose and can lead to long-term health issues like liver disease and kidney failure.

 While Indiana is ranked the 30th “drunkest state” in the country, its detrimental effects are still prevalent and continue to rise within the state.
 Excessive drinking, alcohol-related deaths, and other alcohol-related issues are growing problems in the state.
-In the NSDUH survey, In 48.4% of Hoosiers (12 years and older) reported current alcohol use.
+In the NSDUH survey, 48.4% of Hoosiers (12 years and older) reported current alcohol use.

 Alcohol is a legal substance but can be just as dangerous and addictive as illicit drugs.
 Over time, heavy drinking can lead to physical dependence and tolerance.
 People who suffer from alcohol addiction are at higher risk for health problems like heart disease and liver damage.
 Long-term alcohol abuse can also lead to depression, anxiety, and other mental health issues.
+If you know someone struggling with alcohol, our Indianapolis alcohol rehab can help.

 Effects of Drug Use in Indiana